jab/bidict/docs/learning-from-bidict.rst

-Factoring the code to maximize reuse, modularity, and adherence to `SOLID <https://en.wikipedia.org/wiki/SOLID>`__ design principles (while not missing any chances for special-case optimizations) has been one of the most fun parts of working on bidict.
+Factoring the code to maximize reuse, modularity, and adherence to `SOLID <https://en.wikipedia.org/wiki/SOLID>`__ design principles (while not missing any chances for specialized optimizations) has been one of the most fun parts of working on bidict.

 To see how this is done, check out the code starting with